voxel51/fiftyone-teams-app-deploy/docker/README.md

     NO_PROXY: ${NO_PROXY_LIST}
     ```

-1. All containers based on the `fiftyone-teams-app` image also require
+1. All containers based on the `fiftyone-teams-app` image

     ```yaml
     GLOBAL_AGENT_HTTP_PROXY: ${HTTP_PROXY_URL}